fazreil/fabpages.github.io/_posts/2020-10-09-Building_kernel_for_manjaro.md

 The suspense is mounting.
 So far my personal achievement when dealing with kernel...

-Install new kernel: :heavy_check_mark:<br/>
+Install new kernel: checked<br/>
-Build new kernel: :thumbsup: <br/>
+Build new kernel: checked<br/>
-Install newly built own kernel :question:
+Install newly built own kernel: ?

 Time to install the newly built kernel